-Years of unpredictable rains and poor harvests, along with existing intense poverty, have left 5.5 million people facing significant food shortages this year.
+After years of unpredictable rains and poor harvests, along with existing intense poverty, 6 million people in the Sahel Region face significant food shortages this year.
 The UN and Government of Niger have both declared this situation a serious crisis.
-Mercy Corps teams work in the most at-risk areas, and are expanding programs to Mali, where 3.5 million face severe food insecurity.
-We help communities deal with effects of drought, soaring food prices, malnutrition and low food levels in the Sahel Region.
+Mercy Corps teams work in the most at-risk areas, and have expanded programs to Mali, where 3.5 million experience chronic hunger.
+We help communities deal with effects of drought, soaring food prices, malnutrition and low food levels.

-Of the 5.5 million people facing food shortages, 1.3 million are at serious risk from hunger and need immediate humanitarian assistance.
-Our priorities are to distribute emergency food and cash; create cash-for-work jobs for locals; support 8 nutritional screening centers that identify malnourished children and distribute high-protein supplements; help herders keep their existing animals healthy; and, help build communities' resilience to drought and food shortages, now and in the future.
+Of the 6 million facing food shortages, 1.3 million are at serious risk from hunger and need immediate humanitarian assistance.
+Our priorities are to distribute emergency food and cash; create cash-for-work jobs for men and women; support 8 nutritional screening centers that help treat malnourished children and distribute high-protein supplements; help farmers keep their animals and crops healthy; and help communities become more resilient to drought and food shortages, now and in the future.

-As we help the people of Niger and Mali survive this crisis, we believe it's vital to invest in ways to stop the cycle of hunger from recurring the years to come.
-We aim to do this by strengthening communities through expansion of a comprehensive community-based health program to address more systemic causes of malnutrition and focus efforts on nutrition.
-Mercy Corps also aims to strengthen livelihoods by providing vocational training for women and youth, sub-grants, and promote savings.
+As we help the people of Niger and Mali survive this crisis, we believe it's vital to invest in ways to stop hunger from recurring in years to come.
+Therefore, we are strengthening communities through expansion of a comprehensive community-based health program to address the causes of malnutrition and improve nutrition.
+Together, we are also strengthening livelihoods and helping people become more self-sufficient by providing job training, particularly to women and youth.

 Total Funding Goal: $10,000